yuekaizhang/dynamo/docs/architecture/pre_deployment_profiling.md

 2025-05-16 15:20:24 - __main__ - INFO - Suggested planner upper/lower bound for decode kv cache utilization: 0.20/0.10
 ```

 After finding the best TP size for prefill and decode, the script will then interpolate the TTFT with ISL and ITL with active KV cache and decode context length.
 This is to provide a more accurate estimation of the performance when ISL and OSL changes and will be used in the sla-planner.
 The results will be saved to `<output_dir>/<decode/prefill>_tp<best_tp>_interpolation`.
+Please change the prefill and decode TP size in the config file to match the best TP sizes obtained from the profiling script.

 ### Prefill Interpolation Data